mikemaccana/python-docx/HACKING.markdown

 ## If Word complains about files:

-- Your zip file or XML file has a problem
+First, determine whether Word can recover the files:
+- If Word cannot recover the file, you most likely have a problem with you zip file
+- If Word can recover the file, you most likely have a problem with your XML

+### Common Zipfile issues

 - Ensure the same file isn't included twice in your zip archive.
 Zip supports this, Word doesn't.
+- Ensure that all media files have an entry for their file type in [Content_Types].xml

+### Common XML issues

 - Ensure the _rels, docProps, word, etc directories are in the top level of your zip file.
 - Check your namespaces - on both the tags, and the attributes
 - Check capitalization of tag names
 - Ensure you're not missing any attributes

-## One common debugging technique we've used before
+#### One common debugging technique we've used before

 - Re-save the document in Word will produced a fixed version of the file
 - Unzip and grabbing the serialized XML out of the fixed file